heelsaurav93/image-classifier/README.md

-# image-classifier
+# Image classifier
-Using a CNN to classify between a cat and a dog
+This program uses a Convolutional Neural Network to classify pictures of cats and dogs and correctly label them.